The Richard B. Russell Security Leadership Program (SLP) is a year-long fellowship focused on nonproliferation and national security.

 Each semester of the Richard B. Russell Security Leadership Program comes with 3 hours of academic credit.
 The program is highly competitive and solicits applications in October and April for the subsequent semester.
 Spring 2015 applications are due Friday, November 7.
 Contact Christopher Tucker for more information.

 To apply to the Russell Security Leadership Program, you will need:

 - A cover letter explaining your interest in the program (250-500 words)

 - A writing sample on a topic relating to international affairs (less than 5000 words)

 All application materials should be hand-delivered to the main CITS office at 120 Holmes-Hunter Academic Building, care of Christopher Tucker.
-Applications for fall 2014 are due by April 11.
+Applications for Spring 2015 are due Friday, November 7 by 5:00pm.